xristinazogopoulou/Project_03/README.md

 PS C:\Users\CHRISTINA\Desktop\cs 40> python ebay-dl.py 'candy'
 ```

 Note that this corresponds to my laptop and directory and might need be different for others.
-To do this in your directory replace the search term in quotes with your desired item.
+Make sure to replace the search term in quotes with your desired item.
 If you would like to search for items in a specific page make sure to inculde that in your command line.
 For example:

 ```
 PS C:\Users\CHRISTINA\Desktop\cs 40> python ebay-dl.py 'camera' --num_pages=1